 Professional doctorate programmes are increasingly the choice of professionals in a number of fields, particularly health and education.

-The programmes are delivered using a blended approach as students are usually in full time work whilst on programme.
-The first stage is devoted to taught modules with assessments.
-The second stage focuses on research with students managing a research project usually based on their professional practice.
-The final degree is awarded on the basis of a thesis discussing said research project, in the same way as for a PhD.
+Programmes are delivered using blended face-to-face and online means, as students are usually in full-time work whilst on programme.
+Initially, students take taught modules with assessments that are designed to explore and structure the research project.
+After successfully completing these assignments, students undertake their research project under the guidance of supervisors.
+The final degree is awarded on the successful submission and examination of a thesis (of 60,000 words) in the same way as for a PhD.

 We offer Professional Doctorates in:

 - Education (EdD)

 - Health Science (DHealthSci)

 - Counselling (DCouns)

 - Pharmacy (DPharm)

 - Criminology and Criminal Justice (DCrim)